Expensify/App/contributingGuides/PROPOSAL_TEMPLATE.md

 <!---
 ATTN: Contributor+

 You are the first line of defense in making sure every proposal has a clear and easily understood problem with a "root cause".
 Do not approve any proposals that lack a satisfying explanation to the first two prompts.
-It is CRITICALLY important that we at a minimum understand root cause even if the solution doesn't directly address it.
-When we avoid this step we can end up solving the wrong problems entirely or just duct taping over them.
+It is CRITICALLY important that we understand the root cause at a minimum even if the solution doesn't directly address it.
+When we avoid this step we can end up solving the wrong problems entirely or just writing hacks and workarounds.

 Instructions for how to review a proposal: